 The SDC promotes Vocational Skills Development (VSD) that is accessible to all population groups, including women and men.
 However women are still more likely to be disadvantaged when it comes to access to training and employment.
 One reason for this is that girls and women tend to have a lower level of education than men.... (more).

-Engagement with the private sector
+Dual VET and engagement with the private sector

 The engagement of the private sector is at the heart of every meaningful VSD system.
 No state in the world can offer meaningful quality vocational education and training on its own.... (more)